+We have obtained an algebraic equation capable of describing spherically symmetric dust collapse and possible bounce from a knowledge of the static diagonal line element of the vacuum solution.
+The apparent horizons can also be obtained in a similar manner.
+Below is a discussion of what has been achieved and acknowledgement of shortcomings of the model.

-We have solved the canonical system of constraints and equations of motion to obtain a dynamical dust density and radial shift vector in PG coordinates.
-We make no assumptions about the homogeneity of the dust density.
-We do not start from a black hole spacetime or assume a preexisting horizon.
+We have solved the nonclassical canonical system of constraints and equations of motion to obtain a dynamical dust density and radial shift vector (negative velocity) in PG coordinates.
+We made no assumptions about the homogeneity of the dust density.
+We did not start from a black hole spacetime or assume a preexisting horizon.
 The form of the static metric outside the density ball is the same form as the dynamical metric inside the dust ball.
 This requires matching of the radial shift vector at the boundary.
-The approach is similar to~\cite{Kelly:2020uwj} which applied the procedure to a $\bar{\mu}$-loop black hole.
+The approach has similarities to~\cite{Kelly:2020uwj} which started from classical gravity and applied the $\bar{\mu}$-corrections of loop quantum gravity.

 Painlev{\'e}-Gullstrand coordinates have an advantage of describing the motion of in-falling particles across the horizon, but they are not without shortcomings.
-PG coordinates can not provide a global coordinate patch for the quantum-corrected Oppenheimer-Snyder model as they do in the classical case.
+These coordinates can not provide a global coordinate patch for the quantum-corrected Oppenheimer-Snyder model as they do in the classical case.
 They do not provide a maximal analytic extension of Schwarzschild spacetime and thus cover only part of the extended manifold~\cite{deHaro:2026ioe}.
 There are issues when describing Reissner-Nordstr{\"o}m and Schwarzschild-anti-deSitter spacetimes, for example, by PG coordinates~\cite{Faraoni:2020ehi}.
 They may also not work well for some quantum-inspired black holes with multiple horizons.